Additional balancing lake

 How did the plan for De Onlanden come about?

 In 2022, the procedure for the project decision started with an exploratory phase.
-Various alternatives for expanding the water storage capacity were investigated to determine which solutions would work well for expanding the water storage capacity in De Onlanden.
+Various alternatives for the expansion of the balancing lake investigated to determine which solutions would work well for the expansion of the balancing lake De Onlanden.
 Nature and environmental organizations actively contributed ideas for promising solutions.

 This exploratory study resulted in three possible variants.
 These were assessed in an environmental impact assessment (EIA).
 Based on the assessment, the Hooiweg variant was chosen.
 From December 2023, this variant will be further elaborated in part 2 of the EIA.